ucb-bar/dsptools/README.md

 Getting Started
 ===============

 This package is under intensive development right now.
-Changes are happenging quickly and there a dependencies on several different branches of related projects.
+Changes are happening quickly and there a dependencies on several different branches of related projects.
 Here is a simple manual way to build a running system